vhesener/Closures/README.md

 ***
 ### **Daisy Chaining**

 Almost all convenience methods allow for the use of [daisy chaining](https://en.wikipedia.org/wiki/Method_chaining).
-This allows us to have some nice syntax sugar while implementing optional delegate methods in a consise way.
+This allows us to have some nice syntax sugar while implementing optional delegate methods in a concise way.
 Using [UITextField](https://vhesener.github.io/Closures/Extensions/UITextField.html) as an example, we can organize and visualize all of the `UITextFieldDelegate` behavior.

 ```swift
 textField